 “One of the worst things that can happen with turkey frying is getting splattered with hot oil,” says Eddie Bain, Investigation and Prevention Program Director at the Illinois Fire Service Institute (IFSI).
 “It will cause burns that are worse than fire because of frying oil sticks to you.
 It can burn an adult very badly, but a child could easily be covered from head to foot in oil splatter, resulting in potentially fatal burns.”

 Most turkey fryer fires are preventable.
 Recognizing common mistakes is a critical step in reducing your risk of a fire or potentially fatal burns.

-- Too much oil in the fryer pot – If the cooking pot is overfilled, the oil may spill out of the pot when the turkey is lowered in.
+- Too much oil in the fryer pot – If the cooking pot has too much oil, the oil may spill out of the pot when you lower the turkey.
 Oil can hit the burner and cause a fire.
 Follow the owner’s manual to determine the proper amount of oil to use.

 - Dropping a frozen or partially thawed turkey into the oil – Frozen or partially frozen turkeys placed into the fryer can cause a spillover and may result in a fire.
-Make sure your turkey is properly thawed and slowly lower it into the pot to prevent oil from splashing.
+Make sure to thaw your turkey correctly and slowly lower it into the pot to prevent oil from splashing.